 There are some recognised pain conditions and fatigue conditions which are classified as Chronic Pain when considering chronic pain compensation which can themselves be caused or made worse by an injury including: -

 We can help you access early screening, so you get a diagnosis.
 We find that in many cases, people often struggle to be believed about how much pain they’re experiencing and find it hard to get a diagnosis.
 So, this early screening can make a huge difference to you.

 We recognise that long-term chronic pain probably can’t be managed by a single healthcare professional with one pain management programme.
 Instead, it’s far more common for pain management to involve an entire health team comprised of GPs, hospital consultants, nurses, pharmacists, physiotherapists, counsellors, and occupational therapists.

 Physical exercise can be an effective way of handling chronic pain.
-So we help our clients to access the best treatment as part of your pain management plan.
+So, we help our clients to access the best treatment as part of their pain management plan.